topherCantrell/Led8key/JOURNAL.md

 I'm confused by this.
 What about a "/internal" directory beside the pkg directory.
 How do I install the commands from /cmd.
 What's all this packaging about?
 More learning for sure.

+Now for some general learning about the chip and its protocol.

+I need to separate this into chip driver and a board-specific.
+The board-specific references the layouts of things -- LEDs+digits+buttons.
+The driver is layout agnostic.

 # 7/5/2023

 Installed GO on the raspberry pi.